Who Pays the Bills? Detailed overview of how your personal injury settlements are distributed. A…

 If the accident is reported by a police officer who attends the scene, you don’t need to file a separate report later.

 If the accident is minor, it’s not a legal requirement to call the police.
 However, if no police attend the scene and you fail to report an accident, your license may be suspended.
+Read more on the steps you should take after being in an auto accident.

 How Long Does An Accident Stay On Your Record In Washington State?